 This recent data confirms the long-term trend of skills shortages, especially in technician, trade worker and professional occupations.
 Australia is facing a major issue in terms of employment due to a lack of skills, especially within the Science, Technology, Engineering and Mathematics (STEM) area.

-The recently announced changes to the sponsored skilled migration visa system will see more than 200 occupations removed from the list.
+The announced changes to the sponsored skilled migration visa system will see more than 200 occupations removed from the list.
 This will have a minor impact on the sectors affected by the skills shortages.
 These changes to the skilled migration visa system are in keeping with the intentions to address the shortages in the above occupations and skills.

 Have skill shortages affected the capability of your workforce?
 In what areas have you found difficulty recruiting?